-Developed and hosted, in partnership with 55,000 Degrees and GLI, the Tomorrow's Talent summit, a day-long conference on December 8, 2017 where national and local experts and policymakers focused on youth in the workforce, college affordability, equity and other issues involving our future talent.
-The 4th annual summit is December 14, 2018.
+Developed and hosted, in partnership with 55,000 Degrees, GLI, and the Greater Louisville Project, the Tomorrow's Talent summit, a day-long conference on December 14, 2018 where national and local experts and policymakers focused on how the Louisville region can develop an inclusive, tech-savvy workforce that is prepared for the future.

 Continued to grow employer engagement in key industry sectors by leading the formation of the Louisville Tech Alliance, the Construction Careers Advisors group, and the Hospitality Leadership group

 Continued improving career services in all counties through mobile outreach and by opening a new career office at the Stratton Community Center in Shelbyville

 Began providing workforce assistance and job placement for recipients of the

 The Kentucky Health Career Center earned a Medistar award for its work in connecting people to jobs and careers in healthcare